 already models local dephasing for every site.
-By sweeping the dephasing rate $\gamma$ and recording the peak end-to-end negativity, we obtain the curves in Fig. \ref{fig:fig8}.
-The qualitative difference in decay trends between protocols P1 and P2 can be understood through the lens of the effective Hamiltonian derived in Appendix \ref{app:effective_dynamics}.
+By sweeping the dephasing rate $\gamma$ and recording the peak end-to-end negativity, we obtain the curves in Figure \ref{fig:fig8}.
+The qualitative difference in the decay trends between protocols P1 and P2 can be understood through the lens of the effective Hamiltonian derived in Appendix \ref{app:effective_dynamics}.